jmayereup/tj-quiz-element/README.md

 - **Simple Markdown-like Format**: Easy to create content with a clean, readable format
 - **Multiple Section Support**: Create multiple vocabulary sets and cloze exercises in a single quiz
 - **Audio Integration**: Supports both audio files and text-to-speech fallback
+- **Per-passage TTS controls**: Each passage now has its own play/pause control (global header play was removed)
 - **Vocabulary Support**: Optional vocabulary definitions (useful for language learning)
 - **Fill-in-the-Blank Exercises**: Cloze tests with word banks for each section
 - **Randomized Questions**: Automatically shuffles questions and answer options